dolphindb/release/1.10/README.md

 * Fixed a bug that function `update!` used with multiple filtering conditions generates incorrect result. (**1.10.2**)
 * Fixed a bug that queries throw exceptions after inserting an empty table into an empty dimension table. (**1.10.2**)
 * Fixed a bug with function `iterate`.
 The system may erroneously determine the parameter 'input' contains Null value, which causes parameter validation failure. (**1.10.2**)
+* Fixed a bug with function `array`.
+For a FLOAT or DOUBLE array, if parameter 'defaultValue' of function `array` is set to between 0 and 0.5, the elements of the array will be erroneously assigned the value of 0. (**1.10.3**)
+* Fix a bug introduced in version 1.10.0.
+When some columns in a SQL query explicitly or implicitly use the same alias, the system crashes. (**1.10.3**)

 ## DolphinDB GUI